nathandyer/nathandyer.github.io/_posts/2021-11-02-bluetooth-in-linux.md

 For a brief background on my set-up and the types of devices I regularly connect to my systems, about a year ago I decided I wanted to go all-in on Bluetooth, so every peripheral that I use on a regular basis is using Bluetooth.
 My keyboard (Keychron K3) is Bluetooth.
 My travel mouse is Bluetooth.
 For audio, I use either AirPods Pro ear buds, Sony WH-1000XM3 headphones, or a JBL Flip 5 portable speaker.
 I sometimes connect an Xbox controller, as well as an 8BitDo SNES-esque controller.
 Pretty much across the board, if it connects to my system, it's wireless, and done through Bluetooth.

 I want to be sure to mention up front that some of these suggestions apply primarily to distributions running GNOME Shell, as that is the desktop environment that I use most regularly.
 Other desktop environments have other ways of doing things, and in that case, some of the specifics here will be less useful to those users.
-Still, I'm hopeful that at least some of this advise is helpful for everyone looking to improve Bluetooth support in Linux.
+Still, I'm hopeful that at least some of this advice is helpful for everyone looking to improve Bluetooth support in Linux.

 So, without further ado, here are my recommendations: